Recent progresses on QCD phases in a strong magnetic field -- views from Nambu--Jona-Lasinio model: Introduction

-Other than chiral symmetry breaking and restoration, there are other topics that are also very interesting.
+Other than chiral symmetry breaking and restoration, there are other topics of interest.
 Firstly, as charged pion superfluidity is an important concept in the explorations of QCD phase diagram, the possibility was checked in the presence of strong magnetic field~\cite{Cao:2015xja}.
-Usually, the mass of charged pions increases with $B$~\cite{Wang:2017vtn,Liu:2018zag,Mao:2018dqe,Coppola:2019uyr,Li:2020hlp}, so charged pion superfluidity is more difficult in magnetic field which is consistent with the Meissner effect.
-However, in a rotational system, the effective isospin chemical potential, induced by the interplay between parallel magnetic field and rotation, seemed to favor the superfluidity~\cite{Liu:2017spl,Cao:2019ctl}, though some ambiguity with the Schwinger phase might change the conclusion~\cite{Chen:2019tcp}.
+Usually, the mass of charged pions increases with $B$~\cite{Wang:2017vtn,Liu:2018zag,Mao:2018dqe,Coppola:2019uyr,Li:2020hlp,Kojo:2021gvm}, so charged pion superfluidity is more difficult in magnetic field which is consistent with the Meissner effect.
+However, in a rotational system, the effective isospin chemical potential, induced by the interplay between parallel magnetic field and rotation, seemed to favor the superfluidity~\cite{Liu:2017spl,Cao:2019ctl}, though some ambiguity with the Schwinger phase might change that conclusion~\cite{Chen:2019tcp}.
 Secondly, the uniform neutral pion ($\pi^0$) condensation was rediscovered in parallel electromagnetic (PEM) field due to the chiral anomaly effect~\cite{Cao:2015cka}, which was later found to induce other pseudoscalar condensations with $s$ quark components~\cite{Cao:2020pjq}.
 Before that, the domain walls of neutral pseudoscalars were proposed to exist in some windows of finite $\mu_{\rm B}$ and $B$~\cite{Son:2007ny}.
-As a matter of fact, these results could be related to each other if one alternatively understands the temporal potential for electric field as a coordinate dependent chemical potential.
-By the way, the possibility of charged pion superfluidity was also discussed in PEM at finite temperature and isospin chemical potential~\cite{Chao:2018ejd}.
+Indeed, these results could be related to each other if one alternatively understands the temporal potential for electric field as a coordinate dependent chemical potential.
+We note that the possibility of charged pion superfluidity was also discussed in PEM at finite temperature and isospin chemical potential~\cite{Chao:2018ejd}.